ifBars/ifBars/README.md

 - 📫 Business purposes only: **tristens5465@gmail.com**

-- 📩 For general inquires conenct with me on discord
+- 📩 For general inquires connect with me on discord

 <h3 align="left">Connect with me:</h3>
 <p align="left">